ahsenyavas/recipe-search-app/README.md

 #### This Edamam recipe API has the data of tens of thousands of foods, including international dishes.

--React.js, Hooks, JavaScript
+> - React.js, Hooks, JavaScript
--Components, props, css
+> - Components, props, css
--Asynchronous API (async/await)
+> - Asynchronous API (async/await)

 ![](images/images2.PNG)